Panama Canal, Panama Port Guide

 What to Pack

-• Lightweight, breathable clothing suitable for warm weather.
+- Lightweight, breathable clothing for the warm climate.

 Heads Up